Advice on VISA Application

 In most countries, an invitation letter signed by Dr. Yuxin Wang, Local Arrangement Chair for NAS 2011, is acceptable and usually good enough for visa application.
 To request such an invitation letter, please send an email to firstname.lastname@example.org with the subject “NAS 2011 Invitation” in the following format.

 Additional information required by the embassy (if any)

 a) In some countries additional information such as your passport number is required to be shown in the invitation letter.
 In such case, do include the additional information in the email so that we can prepare your invitation letter properly.

 b) A scanned copy of your invitation letter will be sent to you by email within a week after the receipt of your request.
 If a hard copy is desired, please denote this as “Other requests”.

 In a few countries, the invitation letter has to be signed by an officer in Chinese government and bearing an authority stamp.
-Please send an email to Mrs. Hao Wei, foreign affairs secretary of Xiamen University, with the subject "Government invitation" and include all the information required here.
+Please send an email to Dr. Yuxin Wang, Local Arrangement Chair for NAS 2011, with the subject "Government invitation" and include all the information and documents required by the Chinese embassy in this email.
 START EARLY because this procedure is very time-consuming.